ryan-su-12/ryan-su-12/README.md

 #### 💬Experience
 ---
-- 🌱 Intern at Scotiabank as a Software Engineering Intern under Global Cash Management
+- 💲 Intern at Scotiabank as a Software Engineering Intern under Global Cash Management
 - 🔭 Director of Reinforcmenet Learning and Finance at QMIND, Canada's largest undergraduate AI club
+- 🌱 Intern at Emkao Foods Inc as a Software Developer
+- 🧏 Software Developer at LEWK

 #### 📫Contact
 ---